jipsen/matheditor/README.md

 - Include simple math checker
 - Add some symbolic one-step operations (pick result from a list)

-Probably it would be better to use only the MathQuill formula editor from within a contenteditable <div>.
+Probably it would be better to use only the MathQuill formula editor from within a contenteditable &lt;div>.
 That way the text editing is handled by the browser and only the formula editing/display is done by MathQuill.
 When the cursor enters a MathQuill box, an event handler will call the appropriate MathQuill code.